MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Script/Script.md

 > no guarantees that this resource is implemented idempotently or that it'll work as expected on
 > any system because it uses custom code.
 It can't be tested without being invoked on a target
 > system.
+>
+> Before using the `Script` resource, consider whether you can [author a resource][01] instead.
+> Using well-defined DSC resources makes your configurations more readable and maintainable.

 ### Requirements